 Portion of the U.S. population that has visited any kind of cultural organization in the last two years

 Average number of months between visits to cultural organizations

 IMPACTS Experience provides market research – focusing not only on audience research and those who currently attend cultural organizations, but also the attitudes and behaviors of those persons who currently are not active participants in the culture economy.
 Moving beyond traditional audience research to better understand the people who do not attend is critical to motivating constituent engagement.

-The high-confidence, predictive technologies and data development methodologies innovated by IMPACTS go far beyond the traditional surveys still used within many cultural organizations.
+The high-confidence predictive technologies and data development methodologies innovated by IMPACTS go far beyond traditional surveys.
 We are continuously in-market collecting information concerning audience perceptions, behaviors, and motivations that lend prescient insight into an organization’s future market potential.
 At our core, IMPACTS is a technology company that applies innovation to behavioral economics to serve cultural visitor-serving organizations like museums, zoos, aquariums, botanical gardens, and performing arts organizations.

 High-Confidence Market Research